coastwatch-training/CoastWatch-Tutorials/define-marine-habitat/R/define_marine_habitat.md

 Pacific Ocean north of the Hawaiian Islands.
 That fishery, which targets swordfish, used to experience high levels of bycatch of loggerhead turtles.
-Considerable changes in gear and operations lowered bycatch rate and the TurtleWatch products was designed as a tool to advise fishermen on areas to avoid to limit bycatch.
+Considerable changes in gear and operations lowered bycatch rate and the TurtleWatch product was designed as a tool to advise fishermen on areas to avoid to limit bycatch.

 Research results indicated that 50% of interactions occurred between